gelexgaray/customcloud/Readme.md

 ## Basic usage

 Create a .env file in the root folder with the passwords to be used during the provisioning.
-Use example.env as an example.
+Use sample.env as an example.
 Then, docker-compose up --build to run the server.

 ```
-$ cp example.env .env
+$ cp sample.env .env
 $ docker-compose up
 ```